 The objective of this tutorial is to introduce the MICCAI community to the new kinds of DICOM objects and capabilities that can be used for storage and communication of the data typically produced in the process of quantitative image analysis (such as image segmentation results, measurements, radiomics features, parametric maps).

-Over the course of presentations and hands-on sessions, we explain how DICOM can, and perhaps should, be used for storing your processing results such as segmentations, parametric maps and volumetric measurements.
+Over the course of presentations and hands-on sessions, we explain how DICOM can, and we believe should, be used for storing your processing results such as segmentations, parametric maps and volumetric measurements.

 This talk will introduce the main concepts of the DICOM standard, the role it plays in the modern healthcare enterprise, its overall purpose and capabilities.

 This talk will discuss the relevance of the DICOM standard in quantitative imaging research, motivate its use and discuss specific capabilities as applied to the storage of common image analysis outputs, such as image segmentation results, parametric maps and region-based quantitative measurements.

 An overview, capabilities and summary of experience with the various data management platforms that can work with the DICOM data for medical image computing applications.
 Some of the tools we plan to cover will include XNAT and dcm4chee.

 Attendees will be guided over the steps of installing the free open source software tools that will be used in the tutorial, and which can help the attendees work with the DICOM data in their everyday work after the conference.
 The tools utilized in the tutorial will include 3D Slicer, MITK, DCMTK, Atom, and dcmqi.
 We will also distribute the sample dataset that will be used in the tutorial.Closer to the event we will provide instructions on how to install the prerequisites for your platform in advance of the tutorial!

 Disclaimer: we do not promise that the picture on the left is representative of the refreshments that will be served during the break (if any!)